 Sex Positions & TechniquesThe best guide to sex and lovemaking on the Internet |

-Summary of sexual behaviour researchThe National Opinion Research Centre of America (sponsored by the University of Chicago) conducted a survey in 1988 and 1989 in which they asked questions about men and women's sexual behaviour.
-There is much more information of value about sexual habits to be gained from this survey (and of course such surveys can show how sexual behaviour changes as time goes by).
+Summary of sexual behavior researchThe National Opinion Research Centre of America (sponsored by the University of Chicago) conducted a survey in 1988 and 1989 in which they asked questions about men and women's sexual behavior.
+There is much more information of value about sexual habits to be gained from this survey (and of course such surveys can show how sexual behavior changes as time goes by).
 For example, in 1989, 97 percent of adult Americans over the age of 18 had had sexual intercourse.
-The survey reported that those men and women who answered its questions said that they'd had on average 1.2 sexual partners during the year before the survey; and in total they'd had nearly 7.2 partners since age 18; unfortunately, as is often the case in these surveys, men claimed to have had considerably more sexual partners than women.
+The survey reported that those men and women who answered its questions said that they'd had on average 1.2 sexual partners during the year before the survey; and in total they'd had nearly 7.2 partners since age 18.
+Unfortunately, as is often the case in these surveys, men claimed to have had considerably more sexual partners than women.
 This rather negates the findings!
 Other findings:

 commonly reported by women than men - which may reflect prevailing social